libsbmlsim/libsbmlsim/README.txt

   LibSBMLSim is confirmed to pass all SBML Level-2 Version 4 and Level-3 Version 1 test cases (sbml-test-cases-2.0.2.zip, available from http://sourceforget.net/projects/sbml/files/test-suite/2.0.2/).
-  LibSBMLSim is written in C programming language (ANSI C89) and it has minimal third-party requirements (only libSBML(*1) is required for its build) to provide a portable library.
+  The libSBMLSim code is portable.
+It is written in C programming language (ANSI C89) and it does not depend on other third-party libraries except libSBML(*1).
   The library should build and work without serious troubles on Unix based operating systems (Linux, MacOSX and FreeBSD) and on Windows (with Visual C++).